-When performing analyses in AltAnalyze, the user needs to store all of their Affymetrix CEL files or sequence alignment count files (BED or TAB) in one directory.
+When processing sample-level files in AltAnalyze, the user needs to store all of those files (e.g., FASTQ files, BAM, CEL, BED) in one directory.
+For FASTQ files, all gene expression and splicing analyses will be obtained from only these files.
 This directory can be placed anywhere on your computer and will be later selected in AltAnalyze.
 Example files are available for Affymetrix Exon Array Data and BED and TAB Files.
 Extract any downloaded TAR and/or GZIP compressed files prior to analysis.

 For Affymetrix array analyses, if the user has already run normalization on their CEL files outside of AltAnalyze or have downloaded already analyzed expression data from another source, you can save the expression and DABG p-value file (optional) anywhere on your computer.
 These files should be tab delimited text files that only consist of probe sets, expression values and headers for each column.
 Example files can be downloaded here.

 If beginning with a tabular expression file, simply save this file to an accessible file location and create an appropriate output directory, prior to starting AltAnalyze.
 If using the command-line for analysis, you will need to create you groups and comps files prior to calling AltAnalyze as described (see Groups and Comparisons and Creating Groups and Comparisons).

 Running AltAnalyze from the Graphical User Interface